hi-mmi/Embedded-Systems-Jobs-in-Bangaldesh/README.md

 # Embedded Systems Jobs in Bangaldesh

-For those who are looking to break into realm of Embedded Systems in Bangaldesh, follwoing list will help you in job hunting process.
+For those who are looking to break into realm of Embedded Systems in Bangladesh, follwoing list will help you in job hunting process.